Primary Navigation Mobile

 How to perform car health checks at home

-• DIY car health checks
+• Find out how to perform DIY car health checks

 • Save yourself money

 Keeping your car in tip-top shape doesn’t have to mean endless trips to the garage.
 With a little know-how, you can perform essential checks right on your driveway.
 These quick, simple tasks will help you catch potential problems early, save money on repairs, and keep your car roadworthy.
 Whether you’re a first-time driver or a seasoned motorist, our guide will walk you through the essentials, from checking your tyres, battery, and oil to topping up coolant and washer fluid.

-For those feeling ambitious, we’ve also included tips on headlights and filters.
+For those feeling ambitious, we’ve also included tips on headlights.
 These simple steps will help you keep your car running smoothly and save you time and money in the long run.

 Tyres

 Often overlooked but absolutely vital to your car’s safety and performance, tyres are like a good pair of shoes — essential for getting you where you need to go.
 While they’re important all year round, they become even more critical during the colder months when wet, icy, or snowy roads put extra demands on them.
+Opting for winter tyres or all-season tyres during this time can enhance grip and handling, ensuring your car stays safe and responsive in harsher weather conditions.

 There are three simple but essential checks to keep your tyres in top condition: condition, tread depth, and tyre pressure.